Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained by volunteering or through internships
+- Include any relevant experience you have gained through volunteering or interning

 References:

-- Provide at minimum two references from professionals
+- Provide at minimum two references from a professional

-How to Write a Good CV and Resume
+How to Write a Great CV and Resume

-When you’re trying to make your resume and CV stand out there are some fundamental things you should keep in your head.
+When you’re trying to make your CV and resume stand out There are a few fundamental things you should keep in mind.

-- Make use of strong action verbs to describe your successes for example "managed," "led," or "created."
+- Utilise strong action verbs in order to describe your achievements for example "managed," "led," or "created."

 - Avoid putting in unnecessary information like your interests, hobbies, or references.